sp2229/CHEME-5660-CourseRepository-Fall-2025/README.md

 ### Before you start

 1. **Close** any terminals you already have open.
-2. You’ll need a normal user account with permission to install software.
+2. You will need a normal user account with permission to install software.
 On managed machines, use your IT‑recommended method.

 ---